alvarosaurus/UML-ODM-to-OWL-XML/README.md

 ## Prerequisites
 * Python 3.
 * To install the necessary Python packages, do: `pip3 install -r requirements.txt`
-* Needed for seeing the documentation and editing the test data: ArgoUML (http://argouml.tigris.org//)
+* Needed for seeing the documentation and editing the test data: ArgoUML (http://argouml.tigris.org/)

 ## ODM Profile
 The file profiles/ODM.xmi contains a UML profile for ODM.
 The profile proposed in ODM.xmi is based (in a derived form) on the work by Gaševic, Djuric and Devedžic (2009) and on the Ontology Definition Metamodel specification (Object Management Group, 2009).

 Before you start modelling, you should load the profile in your UML editor.

 e.g. in ArgoUML:
-* Launch ArgoUML and go to Edit -> Settings -> Profiles
+* Launch ArgoUML and go to Edit -> Settings -> Profiles (on OSX, this is ArgoUML -> Preferences -> Profiles)
 * Click on Add and specify your _profiles_ directory.
-* Close and relaunch ArgoUML and go to Edit -> Settings -> Profiles
+* Click on "refresh list" (or close and relaunch ArgoUML and go back to Edit -> Settings -> Profiles)
 * ArgoUML should have listed the new profile.
 Add it to the defaults profiles.
+* You can now load one of the test ontologies provided in test/testdata/*.zargo

 ODM.xmi provides the following stereotypes